Orlin99/ElectionExpress/README.md

 - JWT-Based Secure authentication and authorization
 - Role-Based Access Control (Elector And Supervisor)
-- Optional 2FA - Using a smartphone authenticator
+- Optional 2FA - Using a Smartphone Authenticator App
-- Password Recovery via email (SMTP support for Gmail.com and ABV.bg)
+- Password Recovery via Email (SMTP support for `Gmail.com` and `ABV.bg`)

 ---